MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 # Configure Relationship analytics

 Relationship analytics provides graphical representation of KPIs and activity histories for any contact, opportunity, lead or account to the users.

+> [!NOTE]
+> Relationship analytics is currently not avalable in North American (NAM) region.

 To configure Relationship analytics, follow these steps:

 1. Verify that advanced Sales Insights features are enabled.
 To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features)